Karessa L. Cain

 - Colgate-Palmolive Company in its acquisition of Laboratoires Filorga Cosmétiques for $1.7 billion

-- Apollo Global Management’s affiliated funds in their $5.1 billion acquisition of West Corporation
+- Apollo Global Management’s affiliated funds in their $5.1 billion acquisition of Intrado Corporation (formerly known as West Corporation)

 - Special Committee of the Board of Directors of Discovery Communications in its agreement to exchange $5 billion of preferred stock held by Advance/Newhouse Programming Partnership